abertschi/flash-on-visit/README.md

 The MacOS client is a Node.js app.
 Check out [client_macos/README.md](client_macos/README.md) for installation instructions.

-### Credits
-Thanks to these amazing people:
-- TODO: Icons, LEDManager

 ## Integrate on your website
 Perform an HTTP GET request on `http://213.136.81.179:3004/channels/<channel>` where `<channel>` is an identifier for your website.
 The most straigth forward approach to achieve that is by using the script [client_browser/flash-on-visit.js](client_browser/flash-on-visit.js) as following: